Dill

 ORIGIN

 Dill originates from the countries around the Mediterranean.
 Monks probably spread the herb throughout the rest of Europe.
 The name dill derives from the old Saxon ‘dilarm’ which means ‘rock to sleep’.
-Dill stimulates the mammary glands of breastfeeding mothers, so that little people with full tummies go straight off to sleep.
+Dill stimulates the mammary glands of breastfeeding mothers.